copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - When a container is polymorphed, its contents are spilled out rather than silently deleted.
 - Anaraxis the Black wears a cloak of magic resistance.
+- Sokoban levels are not eligible to be flipped.

 ### Interface changes